How to Stress-Test a Rental for Vacancies

 The Real-World Approach to Stress-Testing Vacancies

-Here’s a step-by-step breakdown you can apply right now using a spreadsheet or your existing property financials:
+Here’s a step-by-step breakdown you can apply right now using a spreadsheet or your existing property financials.

 1. Start with the Base Case